mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 thread, the checkOut method is responsible for ensuring this requirement is met.

-When populating the Pool, pendingConnectionCount has to be decremented after establishing a connection similarly to how it is done in `Checking Out a Connection <#checking-out-a-connection>`_ to signal that another `Connection`_ is allowed to be established.
+When populating the Pool, pendingConnectionCount has to be decremented after establishing a `Connection`_ similarly to how it is done in `Checking Out a Connection <#checking-out-a-connection>`_ to signal that another `Connection`_ is allowed to be established.
 Such a signal must become observable to any `Thread`_ after the state of the established `Connection`_